Who should consider a high-deductible health insurance plan?

 HSAs let you use pre-tax dollars to fund medical care

 That way, you get to use pre-tax dollars to pay for your medical care, instead of after-tax dollars.
-If you’re just paying out-of-pocket, without running the money through your HSA first, you’re going to be paying with after-tax dollars.
-So if you know you’re going to have substantial medical bills in the upcoming year, it makes sense to set yourself up so that you can use pre-tax money to pay them instead of after-tax money.
+If you're paying out-of-pocket, without depositing the money into your HSA first, you're going to be paying with after-tax dollars.
+So if you know you're going to have substantial medical bills in the upcoming year, it makes sense to set yourself up so that you can use pre-tax money to pay them instead of after-tax money.

-If you don’t use an HSA, you can deduct medical expenses that exceed 7.5% of your income , but that deduction is only helpful insofar as your expenses exceed that threshold, since you can’t deduct the expenses that fall below that threshold.
-You also have to itemize to get that deduction, and most tax filers don’t do that — especially now that the Tax Cuts and Jobs Act increased the standard deduction so much; for the 2021 tax year, only about 9% of all returns used itemized deductions.3
+If you don't use an HSA, you can deduct medical expenses that exceed 7.5% of your income, but that deduction is only helpful insofar as your expenses exceed that threshold, since you can't deduct the expenses that fall below that threshold.
+You also have to itemize to get that deduction, and most tax filers don't do that – especially now that the Tax Cuts and Jobs Act increased the standard deduction so much (made permanent by H.R.
+1, enacted in 2025).11 For the 2023 tax year, only about 9% of all returns used itemized deductions.12

-But with an HSA, you can deduct whatever you put into the HSA, up to the contribution limit (in 2024, that’s $4,150 if your HDHP covers just yourself, and $8,300 if it covers at least one other family member,1 and you have until April 15, 2025 to contribute some or all of that money).
-And there’s no need to itemize – you can deduct your HSA contributions even if you’re taking the standard deduction.
-There’s also no income limit for this deduction.
+But with an HSA, you can deduct whatever you put into the HSA, up to the contribution limit (in 2025, that's $4,300 if your HDHP covers just yourself, and $8,550 if it covers at least one other family member,13 and you have until April 15, 2026 to contribute some or all of that money).14 And there's no need to itemize – you can deduct your HSA contributions even if you're taking the standard deduction.
+There's also no income limit for this deduction.15

 What if you need medical care but not a lot of it?

-In general, people who know that they are going to need moderate medical treatment in the coming year might be better served by a traditional plan with a lower deductible and copays — even though the premiums will likely be higher than they’d be for an HDHP.
+In general, people who know that they are going to need moderately expensive medical treatment in the coming year might be better served by a traditional plan with a lower deductible and copays – even though the premiums will likely be higher than they'd be for an HDHP.

 Again, there's no one-size-fits-all here, and “modest health care needs” means different things to different people.
 But if the care you're going to need isn't likely to put you near the out-of-pocket maximum on the plans you're considering, you might find that you come out ahead with a traditional plan, despite the higher premiums and loss of the tax advantages that go along with the HDHP/HSA combination.